raspberrypi/libcamera/Documentation/guides/application-developer.rst

    camera->configure(config.get());

-If an application doesn’t first validate the configuration before calling ``Camera::configure()``, there’s a chance that calling the function can fail, if the given configuration would have to be adjusted.
+If an application doesn't first validate the configuration before calling ``Camera::configure()``, there's a chance that calling the function can fail, if the given configuration would have to be adjusted.

 Allocate FrameBuffers